The Mobile SDK has a concept of authenticated sessions. Each login and enrolment has a session associated with it.

 The app receives an encrypted push message which is passed along to the nextAuth Mobile SDK.
 If the decrypted push message is a login, the login process will be triggered automatically.

 The app starts an AppLogin with a special call to the nextAuth Mobile SDK.
 When an AppLogin succeeds, the associated session will contain the necessary information for securely accessing backend resources.

 The diagram below shows the session lifecycle.

 Each session has a state of its own.
 The main states are

 ACTIVE.
 After terminating, the session goes to the

 DONE state.
-The Mobile SDK communicates to the app in which state (or pseudo state) it is through callbacks (depicted in blue).
+The Mobile SDK communicates to the app its state (or pseudo state) through callbacks (depicted in blue).